JayanthVangari/applicationCode/README.md

 ## To run application

-firstly, spin up mongodb server with command -> mongod --dbpath=data/db/ ( make sure you already created data/db/ directory )
+first, spin up mongodb server with command -> mongod --dbpath=data/db/ ( make sure you already created data/db/ directory )

-secondly, Navigate to the application folder with 'package.json' file
+second, Navigate to the application folder with 'package.json' file

 and run commands: